kristianmandrup/validator-mw/README.md

 ```

-Note: By setting `validator.locale-on = true` and implementing `localize-errors: (errors) ->` to map the errors into localized errors, you can
+### Localized errors

- ensure that the client sees localized errors.
-These will be available separately at `localized-errors` for the result set
+By setting `validator.locale-on = true` and implementing `localize-errors: (errors) ->` to map the errors into localized errors, you can ensure that the client sees localized errors.
+These will be available separately as `localized-errors` for the result set of the validator mw-component on the runner.

- of the validator mw-component on the runner.
+Example: `middleware.runner.results['validator']` should provide all the results of the validator registered with the name `'validator'`.

 Validation Mw example, rolling your own custom validation logic